zamberform/InsertView/README.md

 Easy to understand, also
 You can make your own test projects,download my file and input to your projects.
 I think it will work well.

+Take Care Point:
+You must clear to know MainUIThread and OpenGLThread.
+We must add my own view which should run on MainUIThread.

 Have a good luck~~

-Insert some Views on cocos2d-x by Jni

 the screenshot of 2.3.5